bhavyasreegujjula/Infosys_Agentic-AI-for-Franchise-Management-System-with-Performance-Monitoring-Assistance/Milestone1/README.md

 The Signup page allows new users to create an account.
 Fields:

-Username
+1.Username
-Email
+2.Email
-Password
+3.Password
-Confirm Password
+4.Confirm Password
-Security Question
+5.Security Question
-Security Answer
+6.Security Answer

 Signup behavior:

 a.All fields are mandatory.
 b.Username must be unique.
 c.Email must be unique.